jzheaux/katacoda-scenarios/spring-boot-app/01-run-app.md

 ### Starting the Application

-The Spring Boot application is Maven-based, so in the Terminal please start the application with `mvn spring-boot:run`{{copy execute "T1"}}.
+The Spring Boot application is Maven-based, so in the Terminal please start the application with `mvn spring-boot:run`{{execute "T1"}}.

 You should see some output that includes a message similar to